sjanhunen/dokimazo/papers/one-question.rst

 Looking back on this from our perspective, this is actually a pretty ironic or even comic scene.
 The person they are about to question is the "Word of God made flesh" (John 1:14).
 The Word of God made flesh: sharper than a two-edge sword, a discerner of the thoughts and intents of the heart (Heb 4:12).
 It just strikes me that trying to trick somebody like that is a bad idea.

 What's amazing about this scene recorded in Mark 12 is how Jesus takes something that was intended as a trap and uses it for powerful teaching.
-He takes surface level questions and turns them around to teach something much deeper.

 The Pharisees & Herodians
 -------------------------

 The first question came from a group that was actually formed of two different sects, the Pharisees and the Herodians.
 The Pharisees were a highly religious sect so zealous about keeping the law that they wrapped layer upon layer of tradition around to it in their attempt to avoid breaking it.
 They ended up was so far removed from the heart of God that the law.

-The Herodians where a group distinct from the Pharisees and Sadducees that most scholars believe were very friendly to Herod the Great.
-In other words, they were a Jewish political party that supported the rule of Herod as King.
-They would have normally been at odds with the Pharisees over political differences, but they united with them in their attempt to trap Jesus.

 They first attempt to butter up and flatter Jesus, and then they get around to asking their question: